fwald/P0VM/README.md

-P0VM
+# P0VM
-A 32-bit Virtual Machine for the P0VM Instruction Set Compiler Construction Project 2020 fwaldner@kth.se
+A 32-bit Virtual Machine for the P0VM Instruction Set.

+Compiler Construction Project 2020 fwaldner@kth.se

 See source-code and report for details